pedro-leitao/pedro-leitao.github.io/pages/howtos.rst

 useful to you as well.

 - `Setting up a Machine Learning environment on Apple Silicon <link://slug/machine-learning-apple-silicon>`_
-- `Distributed Training on Tensorflow & Keras <link://slug/tensorflow-keras-distributed-training>`_
+- `Distributed training on Tensorflow & Keras <link://slug/tensorflow-keras-distributed-training>`_